goxtopia/Online-Learning-Classifier-Demo/README.md

 ## Features

 1.  **Object Detection**: Uses YOLOv8 (nano) to detect persons in uploaded images.
-2.  **Secondary Classifier**: A learnable classifier (ResNet18 features + SGDClassifier) assigns a probability of "Human" vs "False Positive".
+2.  **Secondary Classifier**: A learnable classifier (ResNet18 features + MLPClassifier) assigns a probability of "Human" vs "False Positive".
 3.  **Online Learning**: Users can click on a detection box to mark it as "True Positive" (Human) or "False Positive".
 The model updates instantly.

 ## Setup